sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 ---
-  title: "Sorting, grouping and joins"
+title: 'Sorting, grouping and joins'
-  description: "This chapter provides a brief introduction to sorting and grouping your results, and briefly touches on the concept of joins."
+description: 'This chapter provides a brief introduction to sorting and grouping your results, and briefly touches on the concept of joins.'
 ---

 ## ORDER BY